-- 1) Work with private land owners to prioritize protection areas or easements and ensure that development does not damage the channel or habitats within the TABZ. - 2) Re-vegetate social trails that are not part of the formal system. - 3) Monitor invasive plant species and assess potential for removal. - 4) Conduct biological monitoring assessments to document habitat, wildlife, and vegetation changes. - 5) Obtain archaeological clearances before beginning ground-disturbing activities, such as new trail construction. - 6) Monitor resources periodically for any needed maintenance.
+- 1) Revegetate social trails that are not part of the formal system. - 2) Monitor invasive plant species and assess potential for removal. - 3) Conduct biological monitoring assessments to document habitat, wildlife, and vegetation changes. - 4) Obtain archaeological clearances before ground disturbing activities such as new trail construction begins. - 5) Monitor resources periodically for any needed maintenance.

-- 7) Install interpretive signs and educate users to prevent illegal activities like dumping and vehicular trespass. - 8) Identify sources of runoff pollution from adjacent neighborhoods and storm drains to better locate areas for restoration measures.
+- 6) Install interpretive signs and educate users to prevent illegal activities like dumping and vehicular trespass. - 7) Identify sources of runoff pollution from adjacent neighborhoods and storm drains to better locate areas for restoration measures.

 Most existing habitat currently owned by the COA lacks tree cover and has been disturbed.
-It has less value than the wooded riparian zones.
-However, OSD staff and volunteers can implement restoration activities to improve these degraded areas.
-The following recommendations outlined by Marron and Associates are specifically designed to create wildlife and plant habitat within the dry and disturbed conditions that currently prevail in that area:
+The value of these habitats is less than the wooded riparian zones.
+However, many of these degraded areas provide opportunities for improvement.
+The following recommendations outlined by Marron and Associates are specifically designed to create wildlife and plant habitat within the dry and disturbed conditions that currently prevail in that area22:

-- Prohibit vehicle access to the study area. - Remove dumped materials from the study area while leaving enough material to provide habitat for the Western Burrowing Owl. - Re-vegetate currently un-vegetated areas with native grasses, forbs, and shrubs. - Remove exotic species such as tree-of-heaven, salt cedar, and juvenile Siberian elms. - Currently it is not recommended that mature Siberian elms be removed, as they provide nesting habitat for raptors and other migratory birds It is recommended that the COA attempt to plant cottonwood trees where stands of mature Siberian elms are located.
+- Prohibit vehicle access to the study area. - Remove dumped materials from the study area while leaving enough material to provide habitat for the Western Burrowing Owl. - Re-vegetate currently un-vegetated areas with native grasses, forbs, and shrubs. - Remove exotic species such as tree-of-heaven, salt cedar, and juvenile Siberian elms.
+Currently it is not recommended that mature Siberian elms be removed, as they provide nesting habitat for raptors and other migratory birds.
+It is recommended that the COA attempt to plant cottonwood trees where stands of mature Siberian elms are located.
 If cottonwoods become established, the removal of Siberian elms would be recommended. - Increase the number of concrete runoff conveyance structures to route storm water from adjacent mesas to the Tijeras arroyo where it may be collected to provide moisture for habitat improvement activities.
 Modification of existing structures to provide this function is also recommended. - Consider the installation of wells pumped by windmills along the bottom of the canyon to provide water for wildlife drinker tanks and vegetation. - Install bat boxes under the Juan Tabo Boulevard and Four Hills Boulevard bridges as well as at the existing grove of mature elm trees just east of the Juan Tabo Boulevard Bridge, and at any wildlife water features created by the COA. - Install raptor nest platforms at periodic intervals along the Tijeras drainage. - Consider the creation of a wetland area at the Siberian elm grove location.